sgibson91/binderhub-deploy/README.md

 For example, a `Standard_D2s_v3` machine has 2 cores.
 Therefore, setting `node_count` to 2 will deploy 4 cores and you will have reached your quota for cores on your Free Trial subscription.

-### Choosing between Docker Hub and Azure Container Registry
+### :package: Choosing between Docker Hub and Azure Container Registry

 To select either a Docker Hub account/organisation or an Azure Container Registry (ACR), you must set the top-level `container_registry` key in `config.json` to either `dockerhub` or `azurecr` respectively.
 This will tell `deploy.sh` which variables and YAML templates to use.